-Conceptually, it should be possible to design a simulation package similar to Fig. 1: There could be a parallel mobility simulation in which the physical reality ("embodiment") of the agents is expressed, and then there could be many independent "agent brains" in which the agents, independently from each other, receive stimuli from the mobility simulation, compute strategies, and send them back to the mobility simulation.
+Conceptually, it should be possible to design a simulation package similar to Fig. 1: There could be a parallel MobSim in which the physical reality ("embodiment") of the agents is expressed, and then there could be many independent "agent brains" in which the agents, independently from each other, receive stimuli from the MobSim, compute strategies, and send them back to the MobSim.

-For example, once an agent arrives at an activity location, that information is sent to the agent brain-module.
+For example, once an agent arrives at an activity location, that information is sent to the agent brainmodule.
 That brain-module then decides how long the agent will stay at that activity.
-It will then, at the right point in time, send information to the mobility simulation that the agent wants to leave the activity location and what its means of transportation are going to be.
+It will then, at the right point in time, send information to the MobSim that the agent wants to leave the activity location and what it means of transportation is going to be.